How Cocaine is Used

 Cocaine is also sometimes ingested orally.
 This is done by either rubbing it on the gums for its numbing effect or by wrapping it in tissue or smoking papers and swallowing it (known as “bombing”).

 This method is rarely used as it takes cocaine longer to have an effect when digested.
-However, it is sometimes mixed with other drugs such as MDMA for a more intense high.
+However, it is sometimes mixed with other drugs, such as MDMA, for a more intense high.

 Is there a safe way to take cocaine?

 All forms of cocaine abuse come with their own inherent health risks.
-Some of these, such as increased blood pressure and heart rate are found in all forms of cocaine abuse, while others are more prominent in certain forms of use.
+Some of these, such as increased blood pressure and heart rate, are found in all forms of cocaine abuse, while others are more prominent in certain forms of use.

-Common health risks by use:
+Common health risks by methods of use:

-Smoking: Chronic cough, respiratory distress, asthma, pneumonia, throat cancer, and lung cancer.
+• Smoking: Chronic cough, respiratory distress, asthma, pneumonia, throat cancer, and lung cancer.

 Related: How long does cocaine stay in your system